She's taking the virus seriously. Her neighbors think it's a hoax.

 On life in the pandemic: Starting in March, we were very secluded.
 My husband immediately started working from home.
 I was working at a restaurant, and I quit.
 The kids were home.
 We played in the front yard and the backyard, and that was it.
 Going off mostly Facebook posts of people I know, I could immediately tell their viewpoint on it.
 “Masks are for sheep and you’re gonna lose oxygen,” all that.

 On social media in Paulding County: I’m on a bunch of Paulding County Facebook pages.
-There’s the official Paulding County School page, and then my daughter’s middle school page.
+There’s the official Paulding County Schools page, and then my daughter’s middle school page.
 And then there’s three or four other pages that I follow.
 One page is usually about local politics—people running for office.
 But when school was coming up, every day it was, “You can’t keep my kids home.
 This is all a hoax, and we’re going to keep kids home for nothing.
 It’s the flu!”
 And then there’s the “don’t worry, in November this will all disappear” posts.
 And “this is a liberal agenda to keep the kids out of school.”
 Some of these are crazy conspiracy theorists, so far out that they just don’t even make sense.

 Also, I’m on the unofficial Paulding County schools page, which is mostly parents.
 I’d say about 98 percent of the posts are about how we have to return to school face to face.
 “Don’t you dare try and force my child to wear a mask.
 That’s my civil liberties.
 It’s infringing on my rights.”
 There was even one woman who said something like, “Masks terrify my child.
 If I send my child to school and his teacher is wearing a mask, he’s going to have PTSD for the rest of his life.”
 And people are agreeing.
 They’re going, “You’re absolutely right.”
 Every now and then there’s a single post like, “Hey, guys, really, what’s the big deal if we mandated masks, like what’s the biggest problem that would come from that?”
 And they get ripped apart.
 The tone has changed slightly since those photos came out of the school.
 “Let’s pray for our staff and students that they remain safe.”
 But that’s just some people.
 The overall consensus is still, “I’m not gonna wear a mask, and you’re an idiot for wearing a mask.”